bingomanatee/looking-glass-engine-3-2/README.md

 ### ValueStore

-A ValueStore instance is a tree of values; it operates as a dictionary of streams, one per value -- SubjectMeta instances.
+A ValueStore instance is a tree of values; it operates as a dictionary of streams, one per value -- Stream instances.
 These work like fields in a Redux object.

 Additionally, there are virtuals that passively recalculate derived values.